Tuition and Financial Aid

-Erie Day School has a tuition schedule for each class, Toddler through Grade 8.
+Erie Day School has a tuition schedule for each level of education - early childhood, lower school, and middle school.
 We strive to make tuition affordable for families through a variety of ways, including sibling discounts, merit scholarships, or financial assistance, so that an Erie Day School education is affordable for everyone.

-Please contact Kim Connelly, Admissions Director, at 814-452-4273, Ext.
-108, or email@example.com for the Tuition Schedule for Grades 1 through 8.
+Please contact Sarah Williams, Director of Admissions & Enrollment, at 814-452-4273, Ext.
+108, or email@example.com for the Tuition Schedule for Toddler through Grade 8.

 Oldest student: Full cost of tuition

-Second oldest student: Tuition minus 10%
+Second oldest student: Tuition minus 5%

-Third oldest student: Tuition minus 20%
+Third oldest student: Tuition minus 10%

-This need is determined based on information the family provides confidentially to the SSS tuition aid program.
+This need is based on information the family provides confidentially to the SSS tuition aid program.
 Awards are based on the complete financial profile provided by the family, not solely on income.
 All applications for financial assistance, and any resulting awards, are held in the strictest of confidence.
 Financial assistance at Erie Day School is generally presented in April for the upcoming school year.

 It is important to understand that financial assistance is not charity, but rather a means to an end.
 In assessing a family’s ability to pay tuition, School and Student Service for Financial Aid (SSS) evaluates each family’s complete financial record.
 Salary is only one component taken into consideration when making this determination.
 As the cost of independent school education has risen, so have the parameters by which SSS makes these determinations.
 A family should never be deterred from applying if they seek an independent school education for their child.